JulienPalard/wicd/README.md

 ## Why this fork

- - To fixes opened issues likes `UnicodeDecodeError: 'ascii' codec can't decode byte 0xe0 in position 0: ordinal not in range(128)`.
+ - To fix opened issues likes `UnicodeDecodeError: 'ascii' codec can't decode byte 0xe0 in position 0: ordinal not in range(128)`.
  - To try to port wicd to Python 3.